absoludity/nexmark-flink-dbsp-configuration/README.md

 Although the `Cores` and `Time(s)` columns appear different from the [original Nexmark results](https://github.com/nexmark/nexmark#benchmark-results), the `Cores * Time(s)` and `Throughput/Cores` columns match much more closely.
 I am not certain, but the reason appears to be that often a query is finished (CPU drops to near zero) but the Flink job does not finish for a substantial time afterwards.

-For example, the `q0` query is slightly faster than the original result, and the end of the query is recognised just as the CPU usage drops:
+For example, the `q0` query is slightly faster than the original result, and the end of the query is recognized just as the CPU usage drops:

 ```shell
 Start to run query q0 with workload [tps=10 M, eventsNum=100 M, percentage=bid:46,auction:3,person:1,kafkaServers:null]